xToshiro/pavevibe/README.md

 # PaveVibe

-PaveVibe is an innovative project designed to measure the quality of pavement surfaces using accelerometer and GPS data.
-Utilizing an ESP32 microcontroller, PaveVibe collects precise movement and location data, enabling detailed analysis of pavement conditions.
+PaveVibe is an innovative project designed to measure the quality of pavement surfaces and identify defects in a georeferenced manner using accelerometer and GPS data.
+By leveraging the capabilities of an ESP32 microcontroller, PaveVibe collects precise movement and location data, enabling detailed analysis of pavement conditions and the pinpointing of areas in need of maintenance.

+## Project Objective

+The main objective of PaveVibe is to create a portable, efficient device that can detect and record pavement defects with precise geolocation information.
+This allows for a comprehensive mapping of pavement quality over large areas, providing valuable data for maintenance planning and infrastructure improvement efforts.

 ## Features